 Here are some tips we have found work for families with a resident in one of our assisted living homes:

-The Earlier the Better to Find a Family Solution
+The Earlier the Better for How to Deal with Family Issues

 LISTEN to them!

 This is an old negotiating technique I learned from some master negotiators.
 It makes people feel more at ease.
 It’s a way to empathize with them.
+It’s definitely a great tip for figuring out how to deal with family issues.
 When your elderly loved one brings up an objection to your plan, consider using this format.
 It makes people feel like they are not alone in this journey and lets them know others have found their family solutions:

 “I understand how you feel about this..”